jkey-67/spyglass/README.md

  - use online state and position for registered characters on startup and intel rescan
  - The text in the POI List can be edited now

+ ### 1.6.4
+ - filewatcher now use only files changed after downtime
+ - reload of intel now use the lift of files from the filewatcher
+ - processing of chat entries now run separated from the map
+ - using clipboard with Photon UI improved

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)